cliffordx/legalbai/pages/NIRC___TITLE_X.md

 title:: NIRC/TITLE_X
-icon:: 龎
+alt-title:: STATUTORY OFFENSES AND PENALTIES icon:: 龎

-- # STATUTORY OFFENSES AND PENALTIES
+- ## STATUTORY OFFENSES AND PENALTIES
 - ## CHAPTER I - ADDITIONS TO THE TAX
-  collapsed:: true
 	- **SEC.
 247.** *General Provisions.*
 	  collapsed:: true
 		- (a) The additions to the tax or deficiency tax prescribed in this Chapter shall apply to all taxes, fees and charges imposed in this Code.